PedroFumero/Q-A-Events/README.md

 # Q&A Event
 ## _Simple tool to build a small forum_

-Build on laravel, to run the project you need follow these steps.
+Builded with laravel, to run the project you need follow these steps.

 - Clone the project.
 - Create an `.env` file inside the root directoty (you can clone `.env.example` file).